-Laser vision correction is a type of refractive surgery.
 The goal of any refractive surgical procedure is to reduce or eliminate the need for glasses or contact lenses.
-In laser vision correction procedures such as LASIK (Laser-Assisted In-Situ Keratomelusis) and PRK (Photorefractive Keratectomy) a cool beam of laser light reshapes the surface of the cornea.
+In laser vision correction procedures such as LASIK and PRK; a cool beam of laser light reshapes the surface of the cornea.
 The cornea is the clear 'window' in front of your pupil.
-Reshaping this surface allows images that enter the eye to focus properly on the retina (the sensitive layer of tissue lining the back of the eye that allows you to see objects and images).
-LASIK and PRK are both FDA approved for treatment of myopia (nearsightedness), hyperopia (farsightedness), and astigmatism (irregular corneal shape).
+Reshaping this surface allows images that enter the eye to focus properly on the retina.
+LASIK and PRK are both FDA approved!

 After the patient's eyes have become numb due to numbing drops.
-The surgeon ses a machine to make a protective flap incision in the outer portion of the cornea of the eye and gently lifts it out of the way.
+The surgeon sets up the machine to make a protective flap incision in the outer portion of the cornea of the eye and gently lifts it out of the way.

 The cornea is then sculpted into a slightly different shape using a pulsed excimer. (laser)